Have you ever wondered what it would be like to pick the brain of an Elite SAS Commander?

 - Consulted third parties for any aerial view – they could not tell either

 - Prepared for the worst case – to blow up the potential site

 - Had the bombers on standby, ready to strike on his command

 - Delayed his decision to the final minute

 In the end, as the morning progressed, the haze settled and he was finally able to distinguish it was a building rather than a missile, with less than a minute to spare.

-The lessons I learned here was around how to make very important, highly impactful decisions.
+The lessons I learned here were around how to make very important, highly impactful decisions.

 Firstly, by staying calm and consulting his team and third parties he was able to gather as much information as possible.